bahaabdelwahed/DOSER/README.md

-       WHANT TO USE PROXY Make sure to update this : proxies ={
+       WANT TO USE PROXY Make sure to update this : proxies ={
             'https': 'https://140.227.69.170:6000',
            'https': 'https://3.12.95.129:80',